Kideneb/gecko-stream/website/docs/00_specification.md

 view the other week.

-Probably easier to transform the Google calendar into a simple json file at a know location.
+Probably easier to transform the Google calendar into a simple json file at a known location.
 Apply filtering at this step.
-Then use a javascript claendar widget to display everything.
+Then use a javascript calendar widget to display everything.

 Embed Chat